-Now, your office is unlikely to be that bad, but you do need to be sure to “connect” with your callers as soon as you can.
-And by “connect” I mean not only a real live person talks to the caller, but also speaks directly to the caller’s concerns in a language (not dental jargon) the caller understands.
-As today’s smartphone users are learning, dialogue is more than text and a few emoticons, and they’re increasingly turning to real conversations.
+Your office is not likely to be that bad, but you do need to make sure that you “connect” with your callers as quickly as you can.
+By “connect,” I mean not only getting a real person to talk with each caller, but also to speak directly to each caller’s concerns in a language (not dental jargon) they understand.
+As today’s smartphone users are discovering, dialogue is more than texting and a few emoticons, and they’re increasingly turning back to real conversations.

-So it is with your callers.
+The same is true of your callers.
 They have issues, concerns, questions, and feelings.
-Your front desk personnel—and I hope you have enough coverage so that another team member can pick up the phone quickly when your primary appointment coordinator is busy—need to be able to tune into each caller right away.
-This not only takes language skills, it takes empathy and skill to guide the conversation toward a successful outcome.
-It means being the front line of marketing the practice and reassuring new callers that they made the right decision calling your office.
+Your front desk personnel – and I hope you have enough coverage so that other team members can pick up the phone quickly when your primary appointment coordinator is busy with another call – need to be able to tune into callers right away.
+That not only takes language skills, but also empathy and the ability to guide the conversation toward a successful outcome.

-In essence, a good phone presence means developing a relationship with the caller.
-Using a phone template assists your front office team members in gathering information that is then passed on to the clinical team.
-This means means patients don’t have to tell their story over again, thus demonstrating seamless coordination in your practice.
+It means being on the front line of marketing the practice, and reassuring new callers that they have made the right decision by calling your office.
+In essence, it means developing a relationship with each caller.
+Using a phone template assists your front office team members in gathering information that is then passed on to the clinical team, which prevents patients from having to tell their story over again, thus demonstrating seamless coordination in your practice.

-Your front desk must have not only enough language skills, dental skills, and financial skills to understand questions and come up with correct answers, but also the people skills to get the answers across and keep the conversation moving forward.
-This will ultimately result in successful conversion of inquiring callers to new patients in your practice.
+Your front desk must have not only enough language skills, dental skills, and financial skills to understand the questions and come up with correct answers, but also the people skills to get the answers across and keep the conversation moving forward – ultimately resulting in the successful conversion of callers into new patients in your practice.

 Tuesday Tips from Pride Institute are provided weekly on their Facebook page as well as in this column in DentistryIQ.
 To ensure you don’t miss any of Pride Institute’s proven methods to take your practice to the next level, visit prideinstitute.com, and like them on Facebook.